 Whether or not you’re the kind of person who sees the start of January as the time to set yourself resolutions and stick to them, the period after the excesses of Christmas and New Year is arguably one of the best times to actively get your finances into shape.
 Here are five great money-related resolutions it’s definitely worth committing to in order to make 2022 the year you take control of your money.

 1. Start a budget

-- Start a budget – The secret to financial security isn’t making lots of money, but sensibly managing the money you have.
+The secret to financial security isn’t making lots of money, but sensibly managing the money you have.
 A budget is the best way to start doing this, ensuring you know where your money is going and sticking to the plan you lay out for yourself.
 It can feel intimidating at first if you’ve never budgeted before, but it will undoubtedly help you to cut out overspending and reduce your money worries.
-You can find a FREE Budget planner template on our website. https://berryandoak.com/library/
+You can click here to download a FREE Budget planner template from our website.

 Adopting a few (if not all) of these new year’s resolutions, should improve your financial position.